denysdovhan/inboxer/README.md

   </p>
 </div>

-> Unofficial, free and open-source Google Inbox Desktop App
+> Unofficial, free and open-source Google Gmail Desktop App

-Inboxer — is an unofficial Inbox by Gmail client for desktop platforms.
-It's built on top of Inbox by Gmail web-version, has pleasant UI and supports useful keyboard shortcuts.
+Inboxer — started out as an unofficial Inbox by Gmail client for desktop platforms.
+However, Google plans to discontinue Inbox at the end of March 2019 ([see official announcement](https://www.blog.google/products/gmail/inbox-signing-find-your-favorite-features-new-gmail/)).
+To keep Inboxer alive we have converted it to work with Gmail.
+Inboxer is now built on top of Gmail web-version.
+It has pleasant UI and supports useful keyboard shortcuts.

 Inboxer is highly inspired by these projects: